Struggling when your child won’t stay in bed? Discover 7 things to do when your toddler keeps getting out of bed in the middle of the night.

 Thankfully, you’re not without options.
 The trick is to plan ahead, knowing that the short-term difficulties will lead to long-term changes in your child’s sleep patterns.
-Take a look at these tips to keep your toddler from getting out of bed:
+Take a look at these tips to keep her from getting out of bed:

 1. Don’t bend to your toddler’s requests

 Middle-of-the-night requests are some of the most challenging.
-Maybe your toddler wants to sleep in your bed, or wants you to find their stuffed animal, or read more books.
+Maybe your toddler wants to sleep in your bed, or wants you to find his stuffed animal, or read more bedtime stories.

 These requests can be genuine, but they can also stem from his desire to test your boundaries.
 Just how far can I get away with this? he wonders.